TimmDL/HVV/README.md

 # SST Operational Efficiency Application - DDCo-Lab Project

 ## Project Description
 This repository hosts the SST Operational Efficiency Application, developed as a part of the DDCo-Lab course in collaboration with the HVV (Hamburg Public Transport Company).
-This web application is designed to optimize the management of service station terminals (SSTs) within public transport systems.
+This web application is designed to optimize the management of Self-Service Terminals (SSTs) within public transport systems.
 It provides real-time data visualization and operational insights to improve maintenance efficiency and response times.

 ## Key Features
 - Interactive map showcasing real-time SST statuses.